sebdalgarno/blog/content/post/2021-01-13-a-slightly-modified-blogdown-blog-with-yihui-hugo-ivy-theme/index.md

 Here are some minor modifications I made to the hugo-ivy theme.

 First, to make any changes to the CSS you have to find the .css files!
 These live in `./themes/hugo-ivy/static/css/`.
-I changed the text font to Roboto in the `fonts.css` file
+I changed the text font to Roboto in the `fonts.css` file,
 ```css
 body {
   font-family: Roboto, 'Lucida Sans', Calibri, Candara, Arial, 'source-han-serif-sc', 'Source Han Serif SC', 'Source Han Serif CN', 'Source Han Serif TC', 'Source Han Serif TW', 'Source Han Serif', 'Songti SC', 'Microsoft YaHei', sans-serif;
 }
 ```
-the CSS of the links (line and text color, hover background),
+the link text/line color and hover effect in `style.css` file,
 ```css
 a {
   color: #111827;